Bukuo/BernBot/README.md

-# Bukuobot
+# BernBot (Bukuobot)
 > [!NOTE]
-> This is not a bot that you should use.
+> This is not a bot that you should use, things could not work at all.
 It is just a personal project of mine.

 Invite the bot in your server with [this link](https://bit.ly/BukuoBotLink).